BayloraiEX/rt-rentals/README.md

 # Installation:

-1. add `rt-rentals-main` to your resources folder | Make sure folder is UNZIPPED!
+1. add `rt-rentals` to your resources folder | Make sure folder is UNZIPPED!

 2. `ensure rt-rentals` in server.cfg if necessary